Can OCD Cause Eating Disorders?

-We all remember the sidewalk scene from As Good as it Gets, don’t we?
-Jack Nicolson stepping over cracks, begging people not to touch him as he makes his way down the street.
+We all remember the sidewalk scene from As Good as it Gets.
+Jack Nicholson is stepping over cracks, begging people not to touch him as he makes his way down the street.

-Though its portrayal of the details of OCD is not all-encompassing, and the story definitely relies on stereotypes of the condition, it is an endearing movie that made us all fall in love with Melvin as he falls in love with Carroll.
+Though its portrayal of the details of obsessive-compulsive disorder (OCD) is not all-encompassing, and the story relies on stereotypes of the condition, it is an endearing movie that made us all fall in love with Melvin as he falls in love with Carroll.

 But what does OCD look like for people in real life?
 And can OCD cause other problems, like eating disorders?
-We’ll take a look a look at these questions today (and maybe cue up the movie for a first-watch-in-decades tonight)
+We’ll look at these questions today (and maybe cue up the movie for a first-watch-in-decades tonight).

 What is OCD?

-Obsessions control a person’s thoughts in a way that is disruptive to regular life.
+• Obsessions control a person’s thoughts in a way that disrupts regular life.

-Compulsions control a person’s behaviors in a way that is disruptive to regular life.
+• Compulsions control a person’s behaviors in a way that disrupts regular life.

-Both obsessions and compulsions feel out of the realm of control for a person with OCD, and treatment is necessary to help them regain a sense of control again.
+Both obsessions and compulsions feel out of the realm of control for a person with OCD, and treatment is necessary to help them regain a sense of control.

 How Does OCD Relate to Eating Disorders?